fecezar/movie-analysis-project/dylan_project/dylan_README.md

 __Key Takeaways__

-* Adventure films on average are the most profitable
+* War films on average are the most profitable

 * The industry leaders preferred creating Action, Drama & Comedy films